stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-Note that the same descriptor is used for __all__ types of resource, in this case the `pImageInfo` field is populated for the texture sampler.
+Note that the same structure is used for __all__ types of resource, in this case the `pImageInfo` field is populated for the texture sampler.

 Finally the descriptor set domain object can be implemented: